Ewgon/Tic-Tac-toe-AI-game-Homework/Antoine_Dubois_README.md

 # Tic-Tac-toe-AI-game-Homework by Antoine Dubois

+# Made by Antoine Dubois for Development Methods of Applied Intelligent Software Systems' course at RTU
-To run the game : python runner.py
+# To run the game : python runner.py